samumantha/research-software-engineering/presentation_PDC25.md

 - Each episode has exercises or something to think about in the [materials](https://samumantha.github.io/research-software-engineering/).

-- There are .emph[too many] exercises to complete during the workshop.
+- There are likely more exercises than time

-- Please start with the ones that are .emph[most relevant] to you and your work.
+- Please start with the ones that are .emph[most relevant] to you and your work

-- Some tasks provide a possibility to .emph[work in pairs].
+- Some tasks provide a possibility to .emph[work with your neighbors].

 <br>